rdatools/rdaensemble/README.md

 ## Methods

-This project supports several methods for generating ensembles of redistricting plans:
+The code in this repository supports several methods for generating ensembles of redistricting plans (maps):

 - Random maps from random spanning trees (RMfRST)
 - Random maps from random starting points (RMfRSP)